Percy Jones (musician): Artistry

 Jones's playing style incorporates an unconventional three-finger right hand technique to pluck the strings (like Les Claypool and, before him, John Entwistle), in contrast to most bassists using two fingers.
 He also employs sliding harmonics.
 Over the years, he has employed various other extended techniques, such as deliberately pulling the strings (5 string bass) over the edges of the fingerboard (creating a distinctive buzzing rattle) and thumb-on-the-fingerboard left hand technique to achieve wider-interval double stops than are normally possible.

 His first recordings with Brand X employed a fretless Fender Precision bass, though he later switched to what became his trademark Wal basses, produced by Electric Wood Limited in the UK.
 More recently, Jones switched to custom-built Ibanez basses, citing a desire to simply try something different after many successful years using the Wal.

 The uniqueness of his technique and his outsider melodic sensibilities, particularly with Brand X and on his contributions to Brian Eno's Another Green World and Before and After Science LPs of the 1970s, cast a long shadow.
 Perhaps the most obvious example of this can be clearly seen in the work of Japan bassist Mick Karn, who acknowledged Jones as an influence at various times during his career.

-He has credited Charles Mingus, Scott LaFaro, Miroslav Vitouš, Niels-Henning Ørsted Pedersen, Alphonso Johnson, and Jaco Pastorius as bass playing influences, and has expressed admiration for many British blues bands.
+He has cited Charles Mingus, Danny Thompson, Paul Chambers, Jimmy Garrison, Scott LaFaro, Miroslav Vitouš, Niels-Henning Ørsted Pedersen, Cliff Barton, Alphonso Johnson, and Jaco Pastorius as bass playing influences, and has expressed admiration for many British blues bands.